alttch/bma-info/eva4/sdk/practices.rst

 The service SHOULD have a logger, which sends messages to *LOG/IN/<level>* topics (see :doc:`../eapi`).

+The log messages which are sent via the bus, have a plain-text UTF-8 format and are not encoded/serialized in any way.

 The service MAY also output log messages to STDIN (level: info) and STDERR (level: error) which are automatically processed by the local launcher.
 If